Approach to Quality Assurance, Safety and Reliability

 Animal Testing Policy

 We proactively work to thoroughly ensure the safety and enhance the functionality of our wide range of products and services to better serve our customers.
 In developing cosmetics (including medicated cosmetics), we do not use animal testing apart from exceptional circumstances in which it is required to ensure safety or satisfy legal requirements.
 Similarly, in developing other products, we employ alternative methods as long as the accuracy and replicability of the scientific data used as the basis for evaluating products are not negatively affected.
-When no alternative methods are available and we must use animal testing, we strive to do so properly and in line with international standards based on the principles of the 3Rs and the laws of relevant countries.
+When no alternative methods are available and we must use animal testing, we strive to do so properly and in line with the principles of the 3Rs and the laws of relevant countries.

 Lion Corporation has long focused efforts on related research through participation in the Long-range Research Initiative of the Japan Chemical Industry Association and the Japanese Society for Alternatives to Animal Experiments.
 We will continue actively developing alternatives to animal testing and advancing business activities that contribute to both the health of our customers and animal welfare.